 Right to access

 Howspace offers access for the data subjects to the personal data processed by Howspace.
 This means that the data subject may contact us and we will inform what personal data we have collected and processed regarding the said data subject and the purposes such data are used for.
+You can find our Subject Access Request procedure and form in this link.

 Right to rectify